Datera/kubernetes-driver/guide/openshift.md

     NAME            READY     STATUS    RESTARTS   AGE
     mysql-1-lrvx7   1/1       Running   0          2m

-After the container is running, login to the container and verify the storage has been connected by checking the container
+After the container is running, login to the container and verify the storage has been connected by checking the container file system

     oc exec -it mysql-1-lrvx7 bash